Catherine Gore

-Catherine Grace Frances Gore (née Moody; 12 February 1798 – 29 January 1861), a prolific English novelist and dramatist, was the daughter of a wine merchant from Retford, Nottinghamshire.
-She became among the best known of the silver fork writers, who depicted gentility and etiquette in the high society of the Regency period.
+Catherine Grace Frances Gore (née Moody; 12 February 1798 – 29 January 1861), was a prolific English novelist and dramatist.
+The daughter of a wine merchant from Retford, Nottinghamshire, she became among the best known of the silver fork writers, who depicted gentility and etiquette in the high society of the Regency period.

 Early life and marriage

 Gore was born in 1798 in London, the youngest child of Mary (née Brinley) and Charles Moody, a wine merchant.
 Her father died soon afterwards, and her mother remarried in 1801, to the London physician Charles D. Nevinson.
 She is therefore referred to sometimes as "Miss Nevinson" by contemporary reviewers and in scholarly writings.
 Gore herself was interested in writing from an early age, gaining the nickname "the Poetess".